Sure, you knew things weren't perfect in your marriage. But it seemed like you got along pretty well as a couple.

 Mediation is about preserving your relationship through respectful negotiation for the sake of your children.

-You recognize that the way you treat each other throughout the divorce process will set the tone for your relationship as co-parents.
+You recognize that the way you and your spouse treat each other throughout the divorce process will set the tone for your relationship as co-parents.
 And you want that relationship to be civil because your kids deserve it.

-Couples who work with one expert divorce mediator instead of two lawyers complete the divorce process more efficiently, productively, and in turn, cost-effectively.
+A divorcing couple who works with one expert divorce mediator instead of two lawyers completes the divorce process more efficiently, productively, and in turn, cost-effectively.

 My wife wants a divorce but I can take charge and mediate!

-But you need to realize it can be very frustrating for your wife, too, because her goal is to keep the divorce process amicable.
+But you need to realize it can be very frustrating for your spouse, too, because her goal is to keep the divorce proceedings amicable.

 And while you cannot force her to remain in the marriage if she doesn't want to, if you don't cooperate, the way she'll need to go about ending the marriage will be limited to non-peaceful, non-child-focused, expensive options - which will be damaging to everyone involved, especially the kids - now and for many years to come.